loonaticx/panda3d-egg-bible/docs/home/reference/tools/txa_attribs.rst

     repeat_u, repeat_v, clamp_u, clamp_v

-Explcitly specify whether the source texture should repeat or clamp in each direction.
+Explicitly specify whether the source texture should repeat or clamp in each direction.
 Although palette images are always clamped, this will affect the pixels that are painted into the palette image.

 .. code-block:: console